 Head landscape architect Angela Maroney has the ‘lived experience' of living on acreage.
 She also has a large portfolio of a diverse range of commercial and residential designs.
 These projects have been in both urban, rural residential and resort spaces.
 In addition to being the leading landscape architect on these projects, she has also managed and overseen their construction.

 The winning formula for Urban & Rural Design when it comes to acreage and resorts is their skill in the final touch.
+Communication with our clients, design and construction from concept to completion, and overseeing the project is our forte.
 Softening the hardscape by devising a planting scheme that compliments not only the properties natural environment but the clients desired end result is something that only comes with experience.

 CONSULTATION & DESIGN